City Law School: Rebranding

-ICSL Coat of Arms
+ICSL emblem

-The ICSL Coat of Arms, used to be displayed at the front entrance to Gray's Inn Place.
-The Arms consisted of the joint Coats of Arms of all four Inns of Court, namely (in order) Lincoln's Inn, the Middle Temple, the Inner Temple and Gray's Inn.
-The Council of Legal Education used a similar form of the Arms.
+The ICSL emblem used to be displayed at the front entrance to Gray's Inn Place.
+The emblem consisted of the combined coats of arms of all four Inns of Court, namely (in order) Lincoln's Inn, the Middle Temple, the Inner Temple and Gray's Inn.
+The Council of Legal Education used a similar form of emblem.

 Academic courses

 The School teaches the Graduate Diploma in Law (GDL) for graduates who wish to qualify as a lawyer without a law degree.
-The diploma has a strong reputation, and boasts an array of visiting lecturers, many of whom are leading academics in legal education.

-The School also offers the Graduate Entry LLB (Hons); a senior status law degree which allows non-law graduates to achieve an LLB law degree in just two years rather than the usual three.
+The School also offers the Graduate Entry LLB (Hons); a senior status law degree which allows non-law graduates to achieve an LLB law degree in two years rather than the usual three.

-The School also offers an undergraduate LLB three year degree.
+The School also offers a qualifying undergraduate, three-year LLB (Hons) degree.

-The City Law Society is a student led society at City, University of London, that caters for social & professional events aimed at both Law and non-Law students.
+The City Law Society has a student led society at City, University of London, that caters for social and professional events aimed at both Law and non-Law students.
 It is one of the largest societies at City Students' Union.

-They have organised workshops for students, career opportunities, seminars, the latest news and advice.
-They are committed to running events relating to student skill development and employability.
-The Law Society also runs social events that give student the chance to meet and socialise with fellow students interested in the Law, and above all make the experience of developing your intellectual capacities all the more enjoyable.
 As such the City Law Society hosts an annual Law ball which is attended by over 200 students of City, University of London.
 The City Law Society also runs an annual City Law School Journal (that was founded by students).

-Professional courses

-The School teaches the Bar Vocational Studies (BVS), formerly known as the Bar Professional Training Course (BPTC) for intending barristers and the Legal Practice Course (LPC) for intending solicitors.
-In 2007, it received the highest grading from the Law Society of England and Wales.
-The School also provides a range of Continuing Professional Development (CPD) courses and a Master of Laws (LLM) programme.

-Students who successfully complete the BVS or LPC are awarded a Postgraduate Diploma.
-The City Law School provides both BVS and LPC students with the ability to apply for an LL.M. degree with an additional dissertation to be completed over the summer.

-Campus

-From September 2021, law students will be taught from the new law building which features a mock court room, a dedicated law library, student study spaces and Advocacy Recording rooms.